 Q. What time can I park without a parking permit?

-A. Parking permits are required 24 hours a day, Monday through Friday.
+A. Parking permits are required 24 hours a day, 7 days a week.
 Weekend visitors require parking permit as well.

 Q. Where can I purchase a parking permit?

 A. Faculty, staff and students who will be parking vehicles on campus will be required to register those vehicles for parking permits online by visiting parking.ship.edu.
 After completing the process, faculty and staff members must bring their university ID card, along with payment, to the University Police Department.
 They will then be issued their parking permit.

 Students, after completing the online process, will have the option to purchase their permits online by using credit card.
 After registering, students must then bring their student ID, operator's license, and vehicle registration to the SUSSI office located in the CUB (Rm.
 206 Fiscal Office).
 If they have not paid for the permit in advance online, they must provide payment along with the above documents and they will then be issued their parking permit(s).
 They will also be provided with information and instructions on where they are permitted to park.

 Q. May I purchase a permit for just one semester?

 A. Yes, permits are now available by semester at the cost of $40.00 per semester.

 Q. May I transfer my permit to another vehicle?